Kiprutokels/Kiprutokels/README.md

     "Innovation distinguishes between a leader and a follower." - Steve Jobs

 Hey there!
-I'm Kelvin Kipruto, a passionate full-stack developer and AI enthusiast who believes in the power of technology to transform lives.
+I'm Kelvin, a passionate full-stack developer and AI enthusiast who believes in the power of technology to transform lives.
 I'm on a mission to bridge the gap between cutting-edge AI and practical applications that make a difference.

 🚀 What I'm Up To